 As standard practice, you should check in with your dentist on a routine basis.
 Regular dental checkups and exams are important to the health of your teeth and gums.
 This can help with prevention of most of these conditions or at the very least, early detection.
 Regular exams, brushing and flossing at home, and taking good care of your teeth, you can keep your gums healthy and your breath fresh.

-At the office of Dr. Richard Feinberg in San Diego, we go over all the basics of dental hygiene with you.
+At the office of Dr. Richard Feinberg in La Mesa, we go over all the basics of dental hygiene with you.
 Demonstrating flossing and brushing techniques to help you care for your gums and teeth and as a result help you combat bad breath.
 If you have any of the more serious oral conditions such as a cracked or decaying tooth and are in need of a dental crown, we can take care of that too!
 Call us at (619) 462-8550 to schedule your consultation with us today.